-Christian Services was birthed in 1981 by Helen Warren who had a passion to bring those with needs together with those who had resources to share.
+Christian Services was birthed in 1981 by Helen Warren who had a passion for bringing those with needs together with those who had resources to share.
 We are proud of our beginning and of the many programs and services we provide for Lancaster County today.
 Christian Services became a 501(C)3 in 2005 and is unique among local non-profits because 60% of our agency operating revenue is generated from our Family Store and Bowling Center.
-Our Food Pantry, Family Store, Bowling/Community Center and Life Skills workshops employ 22 full time and part time employees.
+Our Food Pantry, Family Store, Bowling/Community Center and Life Skills workshops employ 22 full-time and part-time employees.

 Improving the quality of life of families and children by eliminating barriers to opportunity.

 Christian Services is well known for our Food Pantry which is a partner agency of Second Harvest Metrolina, Charlotte Food Bank network.
 Over 1,100 families receive food monthly and over 1 million pounds of food has been distributed each of the past five years.

 Our Angel Tree program, which partners with Prison Fellowship, has provided Christmas gifts and positive Christmas memories for children for over 35 years.
 Every Christmas over 200 children, some with parents who are incarcerated, receive toys & clothes provided by community individuals, businesses, and churches.
 Parents and guardians are required to attend one of our Life Skills classes or volunteer for a non-profit agency to receive gifts.

 Our Saving Our Families Together program conducts Life Skills workshops that include Parenting, Anger Management, Finance and Budgeting, and Soft Skills such as communication and conflict resolution.
 Approximately 150 to 175 individuals participate each year.